 In your registration dossier you have formed a group (category) of 'Metal Laked Mono-Azo Yellow (ONAPSA-derived) Pigments'.
-You have provided a read-across justification document in IUCLID Section 13 and in the CSR.
+You have provided a read-across justification document in the CSR.

 For the purpose of this decision, the following abbreviations are used for the group members: